codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/SCRIPT.md

 ### 🔹 Slide 4: Categories & Tools Used – Domains

 **“Next up I will discuss the the Categories & Tools I used in the mentioned domains of the CTF challenges.
 First there were 5 key domains.
 Web Exploitation, Pentesting, Code Review (PPC), OSINT and Forensics.
+Web Exploitation, which involved IDOR, SSRF, and broken authentication exploits.
-Then Forensics—log analysis and memory inspection.
+Forensics—log analysis and memory inspection.
 Code Review tasks exposed flaws like race conditions and business logic bugs.
 And finally, Pentest—where we dealt with misconfigured SSH services and weak credentials.”**

 ---